Emergent gravity in superplastic crystals: The theory on the language of Wigner - Weyl formalism

 \subsection{Wigner - Weyl formalism}

-In this section we consider the Wigner - Weyl formalism to be used for the description of the underlined microscopic theory.
+In this section we consider the Wigner - Weyl formalism to be used for the description of the theory.
 For more details of this formalism we refer to \cite{Z2016_1,ZK2017,SZ2018,FZ2019}. \rv{Let us start from the discussion of the model with the noninteracting fermions in $D+1$ space - time dimensions.
-The corresponding partition function has the form

-where operator $\hat Q$ contains an information about the microscopic physics including the periodic potential of the fermions in the crystal.
 It is useful to introduce the (Grassmann - valued) distribution function:

 we also denote the matrix elements of operator $\hat Q$ by

 As a result, the partition function may be rewritten as follows

 Here in the exponent the functional trace appears.
 The next step is the introduction of the Weyl symbol of operator $\hat A$: